PolusAI/filepattern/docs/source/Examples.rst

 more characters will be captured, which is equivalent to ``[a-zA-z]+`` in a regular expression.
 The ``+`` symbol may be used after either ``d`` or ``c``.

+Note that special regex characters in the filepattern that are intended to be treated as literal characters must be escaped.
+For example, the filepattern

 To have ``filepattern`` guess what the pattern is for a directory, the static method ``infer_pattern`` can be used:

 .. code-block:: python